 The image above is an example of what is shown on a seed packet.
 Here is a step by step process of each line’s meaning and how to read your seed packet:

-- The top line of text tells you what kind of plant your seeds will produce.
-Some examples include: flowers, beans, herbs, vegetables.
-In this example you can see the plant is “Vegetable – Leafy Green”.
+- The top line of text tells you what kind of plant your seeds will produce, for example: flowers, beans, herbs, vegetables, etc.

-- The next two lines of text provide you with the species common name and scientific name.
-In this example you can see that the common name is “Swiss Chard” and the scientific name is “Beta vulgaris”
+- The next two lines of text provide you with the scientific name.

-- The third line describes the SS which stands for “seed source”.
-We get our seeds form a variety of natural growers as well as community donations.
-The Seed Source is followed by another set of initials which stand for the seed company.
-You can visit the seed company and find out more information about your varieties!
+- The third line describes the seed source.
+We get our seeds from a variety of natural growers as well as community donations.
+You can visit the seed company websites and find out more information about your varieties!

 SSE: Seed Savers Exchange